 Where the total overs are not divisible by 5, one additional over shall be allowed to the maximum number per bowler necessary to make up the balance.

 In the event of a bowler breaking down and being unable to complete an over, the remaining balls will be allowed by another bowler.
 Such part of an over will count as a full over only insofar as each bowler's limit is concerned.

-6.6 Minimum Number of Overs Required to be Bowled
+6.6.
+Minimum Number of Overs Required to be Bowled

-- 6.6.1 The minimum of overs to be bowled for the required over rate to be achieved by the fielding team shall be 14.12 overs per hour.
-In calculating the minimum number of overs required to be bowled, the following time allowances shall be made: - 6.6.1.1 The actual time taken where treatment is given by a member of the coaching staff and/or suitably qualified personnel to a player on the field of play; - 6.6.1.2 The actual time taken for a player to leave the field of play in the event of a serious injury; - 6.6.1.3 The time lost as a result of time wasting by the batting side; and - 6.6.1.4 The actual time lost due to any other circumstances beyond the control of the player. - 6.6.2 The minimum number of overs required to be bowled will be calculated at the end of the match by the umpires.
-If the overs are calculated as being under the minimum number of overs required to be bowled the hour, the following shall apply: - 6.6.2.1 As soon as reasonably practicable, the umpires shall inform the team captain and/or team manager of the relevant fielding team that the regulations have been breached and that the prescribed sanction in accordance with clause 6.6.3 shall be applied.
+6.6.1.
+The minimum of overs to be bowled for the required over rate to be achieved by the fielding team shall be 15 overs per hour.
+This is exclusive of drinks breaks.

+In calculating the minimum number of overs required to be bowled, the following time allowances shall be made:

+- 6.6.1.1.
+The actual time taken where treatment is given by a member of the coaching staff and/or suitably qualified personnel to a player on the field of play; - 6.6.1.2.
+The actual time taken for a player to leave the field of play in the event of a serious injury; - 6.6.1.3.
+The time lost as a result of time wasting by the batting side; and - 6.6.1.4.
+The actual time lost due to any other circumstances beyond the control of the players.

-- 6.6.2.2 If the umpires are of the opinion that the minimum number of overs required was not achieved by the fielding team by reason of events beyond its control including (but not limited to) time wasting by the batting team, the umpires shall be entitled to amend the over rate calculation as they deem appropriate. - 6.6.2.3 In the event of any time allowances being granted to the fielding team under 17.2 (Time Wasting by Batsmen), then such time shall be deducted from the allowances granted to such batting team in the determination of it's over rate. - 6.6.3 The Club Administrator shall then apply the necessary penalties in this regard as stated in the CGL Playing Conditions (as below):
+- 6.6.2.
+The number of overs bowled in each innings shall be noted by the umpires at the end of the match.
+If the over rates are less than the required hourly rate, the following shall apply: - 6.6.2.1.
+As soon as reasonably practicable, the umpires shall inform the team captain and/or team manager of the relevant fielding team that the regulations have been breached and that the prescribed sanction in accordance with clause 6.6.3 shall be applied. - 6.6.2.2.
+If the umpires are of the opinion that the minimum number of overs required was not achieved by the fielding team by reason of events beyond its control including (but not limited to) time wasting by the batting team, the umpires shall be entitled to amend the over rate calculation as they deem appropriate. - 6.6.2.3.
+In the event of any time allowances being granted to the fielding team under 0 (Time Wasting by Batsmen), then such time shall be deducted from the allowances granted to such batting team in the determination of it's over rate. - 6.6.3.
+The Club Administrator shall then apply the necessary penalties in this regard as stated in the CGL Playing Conditions (as below):

-The following penalties will be deducted from the fielding side for failing to maintain an average over rate of 14.12 overs per hour during an innings:
+The following penalties will be deducted from the fielding side for failing to maintain an average over rate of 15 overs per hour during an innings:

-Overs per Hour Time Taken Deduction
+Overs per Hour Time Taken (Excl.
+Drinks) Deduction

-12.77 to 13.95 86 min - 94 min 1 point
+14.29 to 14.93 201 min - 210 min 1 point

-12.24 to 12.63 95 min - 98 min 2 points
+13.95 to 14.22 211 min - 215 min 2 points

-Less than 12.13 Longer than 98 min 3 points
+Less than 13.90 Longer than 215 min 3 points